ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/intro.md

 With this workflow, let's package a sample python code that we have in the [`sample.ipynb`](./sample.ipynb) notebook into a package called `eggsample`.

-The goal is that once this code is packaged, we can install it, then, from a command line, we can run the code with a command `eggsample` and it will output on the terminal console, the same output as running the code in the notebook.
 Simple enough?
 Well, let's get started!

 ## Simple Demo Exercise